cogini/acme_client/README.md

 The authorization manages challenge responses which are used to prove that you control the domain.

-Create challenge responses from the order:
+Next, create challenge responses from the order:

 ```elixir
 {:ok, session, authorizations} = AcmeClient.create_challenge_responses(session, order.object)